mwaskom/seaborn/doc/linear_models.rst

 distributed, you can provide a different function to calculate a correlation metric; anything that takes two arrays of data and returns a ``stat`` numeric or ``(stat, p)`` tuple will work.

-It would probably also be nice to print the intercept and slope of the regression, which is something I hope to add when I get a chance.

 .. code:: python